• Home

 By the end of the Civil War in 1865, General William Tecumseh Sherman’s troops were on the march through North Carolina, heading to Bennett Place in Durham, where Sherman would preside over the largest surrender of Confederate troops of the war.
 Reports from various regiments showed that troops marched from Raleigh to Jones’ Station and beyond.
 And we see that Union troops camped on the Nancy Jones property and the surrounding area on their way to and from Bennett Place.

-Mary Hicks said, “When de Yankees come, Mis’ Sally, Marse Rufus’ wife, cried an’ ordered de scalawags outen de house but they jist laughs at her an’ takes all we got.
+Clara Jones said, “When de Yankees come, Mis’ Sally, Marse Rufus’ wife, cried an’ ordered de scalawags outen de house but they jist laughs at her an’ takes all we got.
 Dey eben takes de stand of lard dat we has got buried in de ole fiel’ an’ de hams hangin’ up in de trees in de pasture.
 Atter dey were gone, we fin’s a sick Yankee in de barn an’ Mis’ Sally nurses him.
 Way atter de war, Mis’ Sally gits a letter an’ a gol’ ring from him.”

 As of 1874, Adolphus, Nancy’s youngest son, wrote to Eliza that, “Mother will be 91 years old in a few days… She retains the faculties of her mind pretty well but her physical powers are gradually giving way.
 She walks about the yard and garden – sometimes she walks over to a near neighbor’s house.”